-Trump's Message For His First U.N.
+Trump's Message For His 1st U.N.
 General Assembly: Strength, 'Reform'

 Promoting an "America First" agenda at the U.N.

 Previous administrations have pressed the U.N. to embrace change.
-But, unlike past presidents, Trump is promoting his "America First" agenda, and he's called for slashing U.S. financial contributions to the U.N.
+But, unlike past presidents, Trump is promoting his "America First" agenda, and he has called for slashing U.S. financial contributions to the U.N.

 "I think foreign leaders expect Trump to have some harsh words for the U.N.," said Richard Gowan, a U.N. expert with the European Council on Foreign Relations.
-"They will tolerate that if he balances it with some positive messages about cooperation, and especially if he emphasizes that he wants to work diplomatically on some of the major crises of the moment."
+"They will tolerate that if he balances it with some positive messages about cooperation and especially if he emphasizes that he wants to work diplomatically on some of the major crises of the moment."

 The Trump administration is also shrinking the size of the diplomatic delegation at this year's U.N. summit.
-Trump administration officials characterize it as a cost-saving measure, but the move is could indicate something more.
+Trump administration officials characterize it as a cost-saving measure, but the move could indicate something more.

 "I think it's a signal that the U.S. takes the General Assembly much less seriously than it did under President Obama," said Gowan.
 "That creates openings for other leaders like President Emmanuel Macron of France to step up and say that actually they are the guys who are going to lead the U.N. more effectively from now on."